x44/mosi-docker-registry/README.md

 openssl req -x509 -nodes -days 36500 -newkey rsa:2048 -keyout mosi.key -out mosi.crt -config mosi.cfg -extensions 'v3_req'
 ```

-# Running a Private Docker Repository with a Self-Signed Certificate
+# Running a Private Docker Registry with a Self-Signed Certificate
 Even though it is not specific to Mosi, here is how to make K8s/Docker/Minikube accept a self-signed certificate.

 ## Kubernetes
 On all K8s master and worker nodes...

-1) Add the repository IP and Hostname to /etc/hosts
+1) Add the registry IP and Hostname to /etc/hosts
 ```
 sudo tee -a /etc/hosts <<EOF
 192.168.1.2 mosi
 EOF
 ```

-2) Get the self-signed certificate from the repository server
+2) Get the self-signed certificate from the registry server
 ```
 openssl s_client -showcerts -connect mosi:4444 < /dev/null | sed -ne '/-BEGIN CERTIFICATE-/,/-END CERTIFICATE-/p' > ca.crt
 ```